goblint/analyzer/scripts/incremental-test-generation/clang-mutations/README.md

  - [ ] `sudo ninja install`

 ## Running Clang-Tidy
 We will use the **>>check-name<<** again as defined in "Creating the checks".

 **Example:** Create the mutation "remove function body" on a file "test.c" in lines "4" and "14" when the function name is "foo":
 `clang-tidy -checks=-*,readability-remove-function-body -fix --fix-errors -config="{CheckOptions: {readability-remove-function-body.RemoveOnlyFunctionName: 'foo'}}" -line filter='[{"name":"test.c","lines":[[4,4],[14,14]]}]' test.c --`

 **The command consists of the following components:**
  - [ ] Clang-Tidy
 `clang-tidy` The command itself.

  - [ ] General Options
  `-checks=-*,readability->>check-name<<` Deactivating all checks except >>check-name<<.
-`-fix --fix-errors` Applying the mutations.
+`-fix` Applying the mutations.
-`-line filter='[{"name":"test.c","lines":[[4,4],[14,14]]}]'` Apply the mutations only on line 4 and 14.
+`--fix-errors` Apply also when errors where detected `-line filter='[{"name":"test.c","lines":[[4,4],[14,14]]}]'` Apply the mutations only on line 4 and 14.

  - [ ] Special Options